SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
 Josh is currently 18 years old.

-He inherts an X amount of money (read from the console) and a time machine.
+He inherits an X amount of money (read from the console) and a time machine.

-He decides to return to year 1800 and rely only on the money he inherited, without having to work for a living.
+He decides to return to the year 1800 and rely only on the money he inherited, without having to work for a living.

-Create a program that calculates whether Josh will be able to do that, starting from year 1800 and continuing up to a year that will be specified in the console input.
+Create a program that calculates whether Josh will be able to do that, starting from the year 1800 and continuing up to a year that will be specified in the console input.

-- Each even year (1800, 1802, etc.) he will spend 12 000 dollars.
+- Each even year (1800, 1802, etc.) he will spend 12 000 dollars

-- Each odd year (1801, 1803, etc.) he will spend 12 000 + 50 \* \[his age during that year\].
+- Each odd year (1801, 1803, etc.) he will spend 12 000 + 50 \* \[his age during that year\]

 ## Input
 The input consists of 2 lines: